DomoticASW/.github/profile/README.md

 ## Bounded contexts

-### Users management context
+- Users management context

   This context handles everything related to user accounts.
-- User registration, approval, and removal.
+  - User login, registration, approval, and removal.
   - Editing user profiles (nickname, email, password).

-### Device management context
+- Device management context

   This context is responsible for managing the lifecycle of smart devices and the interfaces they offer.
   - Adding, removing, and renaming smart devices.
   - Organizing devices into groups.
   - Tracking device status (online/offline).
   - Exposing device properties.
   - Managing device actions (executing them and setting input controls).

+- Task and automation context

+  This context focuses on automating the functionality of the smart home.
+  - Defining and executing tasks
+  - Defining automations triggered by events or periodically.
+  - Managing automation states (active/inactive).
+  - Providing graphical scripting capabilities (constants, control flow instructions, and conditions).

+- Permissions context

+  This context handles everything related to permissions and access control.
+  - Handling user-device permissions.
+  - task whitelist/blacklist.
+  - task/automation editlist.

+- Notifications context

+  This context handles notifications sent to the users.
+  - Sending notifications when devices go offline
+  - Sending custom notification from tasks
+  - Configuring notification preferences for users.

+- System access context

+  This context deals with remote/local system access.
+  - Supporting local network access when users are home.
+  - Enabling remote access for managing the system from anywhere.